Andon Lights

 andon-light.jpg

-An Andon come in several forms but the goal of an Andon is to improve the flow of communication in case any problem arises.
-The original concept was called the Andon Cord and like the name suggests, it was a rope located above the manufacturing line that was pulled to activate the Andon.
+An Andon is a manufacturing term referring to a signal used to alert people to a problem with a process or an issue with quality.
+An Andon system is designed to stop production when a defect arises, and work is stopped until the issue is fixed.
+The original concept was called the Andon Cord, and like the name suggests, it was a rope located above the manufacturing line that was pulled to activate the Andon.
 The Andon would alert workers to an abnormality in the production line, and all operations would cease until the issue is addressed.
-Modern versions of the Andon however, are typically activated automatically.
-For example, a light post with a green, yellow, and red light that changes color when a problem arises is an Andon.
+Modern versions of the Andon, however, are typically activated automatically.
+For example, a light post with a green, yellow, and red light that changes color when a problem arises is called an Andon light.

 Any signal that is triggered by a process issue is some kind of Andon, common triggers include part shortage, defects, tool malfunctions, and safety problems.
 When workers hear or see the Andon alert, production is stopped before any other issues happen, and assistance is called over to address the problem.
 Using an Andon system will result in better quality products, an efficient production line, and reduced downtime.
 Additionally, Andon alerts can be recorded to help managers identify areas of improvement in their facility.
 Ideally, every workstation would have an Andon button or cord, so when a problem does happen it's easy to know exactly where the problem occured.